mouryasashank/emotion-recognition/README.md

 ## Speaker Independemnt Emotion Recognition

 We have use SAVEE database, which consists of 120 videos of four professional actors with 7 different emotions.

+br

 ![alt text](images/DataRec.png)

 Emotion       | No of Samples